mpaglia0/Zeta/README.md

 In order to use the [Series](https://github.com/pelican-plugins/series) plugin simply enter a ```:series:``` (reST) or ```Series:``` (Markdown) metadata in your article.

-More information are available on the plugin repository.
+More information about how to configure your template are available on the plugin repository.

 ![Screenshot](plugin_series.jpg)